CommandPost/FCPCafe/docs/fcp-creative-summit.md

 [![](/static/jenn-jager-fcpcs.jpeg)](https://www.youtube.com/watch?v=P1qDKWWmYV4)

-You can learn more about Jenn [here](https://jennjager.com).
+You can learn more about [Jenn](https://jennjager.com).
 She's the best.

 ---